Peng-Yujie/MyCodingNotes/JavaScript/Notes/Asynchronous.md

 ### Returning Values from Async Functions
 when calling this async function `func()`, it returns a promise, so we can use `then()` to handle the result.
 - **note**: since `func()` is an async function, it will be executed asynchronously, so the `console.log('LAST')` will be executed before `func()` is finished.

+### Promise.all()
+Promise.all() takes an array of promises, and returns a new promise that will be fulfilled when all the promises in the array are fulfilled.
+- If one of the promises is rejected, the new promise will be rejected immediately.
+- The result of the new promise is an array of the results of the fulfilled promises.

+### Promise.race()
+Promise.race() takes an array of promises, and returns a new promise that will be fulfilled when one of the promises in the array is fulfilled.
+- Suppose we have many promises, but we only want to use the result of the first one that is fulfilled.

+### Promise.allSettled()
+Promise.allSettled() takes an array of promises, and returns a new promise that will be fulfilled when all the promises in the array are settled.
+- settled: fulfilled or rejected

+### Promise.any()
+Promise.any() takes an array of promises, and returns a new promise that will be fulfilled when one of the promises in the array is fulfilled.
+- return the first fulfilled promise
+- if all the promises are rejected, the new promise will be rejected.